Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/execute-booking-mutatuion.md

 ```

 🍷 All we have done here is refence the booking data in the right parts to show the user.

+Now we should be able to make bookings for listings! ☎️